 A range of rules must be observed when generating PDF/A files in order to meet the goals named above.
 For example, when generating PDF/A, it is important to embed all fonts and clearly specify all colors.
 Forms, comments, and notes are only permitted to a limited extent.
 Compression is allowed as a general rule, but LZW and JPEG2000 are excluded.
 Transparent objects and layers (Optional Content Groups) are not permitted.
 PDF/A uses rules for metadata that are based on XMP (Extensible Metadata Platform).
 Finally, a PDF/A file must identify itself as such.

-Please note that you need the OCR and PDF/A Archiving Add-On add-on license in addition to a valid PDF Converter for SharePoint On-Premises or PDF Converter Server Platform License in order to use this functionality.
+Please note that you need the OCR and PDF/A Archiving Add-On add-on license in addition to a valid PDF Converter for SharePoint On-Premises or PDF Converter Services license to use this functionality.

 Muhimbi’s interpretation of the PDF/A standard